CAR T cell: Safety

 There are serious side effects that result from CAR T-cells being introduced into the body, including cytokine release syndrome and neurotoxicity.
 Because it is a relatively new treatment, there are few data about the long-term effects of CAR T-cell therapy.
 There are still concerns about long-term patient survival, as well as pregnancy complications in female patients treated with CAR T-cells.
 Anaphylaxis may be a side effect, as the CAR is made with a foreign monoclonal antibody, and as a result provokes an immune response.

 On-target/off-tumor recognition occurs when the CAR T-cell recognizes the correct antigen, but the antigen is expressed on healthy, non-pathogenic tissue.
 This results in the CAR T-cells attacking non-tumor tissue, such as healthy B cells that express CD19 causing B-cell aplasia.
 The severity of this adverse effect can vary but the combination of prior immunosuppression, lymphodepleting chemotherapy and on-target effects causing hypogammaglobulinaemia and prolonged cytopenias places patients at increased risk of serious infections.
+Indeed, the group of Dr. Marco Ruella and others have shown that less intensive lymphodepletion strategies such as bendamustine might reduce CART-related toxicities such as neurotoxicity, cytopenias, and neutropenic fever.
 Comprehensive dental evaluation and treatment before CAR T-cell therapy is recommended for reducing the risk of oral and systemic infections during the neutropenic phase.

 There is also the unlikely possibility that the engineered CAR T-cells will themselves become transformed into cancerous cells through insertional mutagenesis, due to the viral vector inserting the CAR gene into a tumor suppressor or oncogene in the host T cell's genome.
 Some retroviral (RV) vectors carry a lower risk than lentiviral (LV) vectors.
 However, both have the potential to be oncogenic.
 Genomic sequencing analysis of CAR insertion sites in T cells has been established for better understanding of CAR T-cell function and persistence in vivo.